AdamR-Work/Employee-Data-Gen/README.md

 [Click this Link to see the App in use!!!](https://drive.google.com/file/d/111VBxNKlCYwVzq_fn2fx7NhFD9cl63GX/view "Employee-Data-Gen")

 It generates a employee team html based off the users input with inquirer.
-Click on the first image for a video on the program in action.

 <img src="demo.jpg">